By Saulat Pervez

 In addition, the Quran beautifully describes the depth of a marital relationship by invoking the metaphor of “garments” for the husband and wife: “They are your garments and you are their garments.”
 (2:187) Moreover, Prophet Muhammad (pbuh) has specifically mentioned marriage to be of his traditions and even equated it to completing half of one’s faith.

 References to marriage within the Quran and sayings of the Prophet Muhammad (pbuh) are unmistakably heterosexual.
 In fact, homosexuality is strictly forbidden in Islam.
 The story of Lot is repeatedly mentioned in the Quran and the behavior of his people is termed indecent, excessively sinful, lewd, evil, and shameful.
 While Muslims do not discriminate against gays and lesbians as human beings, they detest their homosexuality as something which transgresses the bounds set by God from the beginning of time.
 In this vein, orthodox Christianity and Judaism continue to strongly condemn homosexuality as well.
+(Click here to learn more about the Islamic perspective on sexual deviation.)

 The Process of Marriage